-At appropriate opportunities the adults will:
+At appropriate opportunities, the adults will:

-- Promote the children's well-being - Question, respond to questions and engage the child in extended conversation that support sustained shared thinking - Extend vocabulary, knowledge and skills - Encourage independence and responsibility - Add resources that simulate, motivate and engage the learner - Demonstrate/model and work alongside children - Help children to see links in their learning - Support and encourage - Encourage children to be problem solvers, problem setters and investigators - Re-direct play if necessary - Help children to learn how to negotiate and resolve conflict - Observe and assess learning - Record judgements and plan for next steps in learning - Provide feedback to child/other adult/parents - Ensure the environment is safe and secure and that safeguarding and welfare requirements are in place.
+- promote the children's well-being; - question, respond to questions and engage the child in extended conversation that supports sustained shared thinking; - extend vocabulary, knowledge and skills; - encourage independence and responsibility; - add resources that simulate, motivate and engage the learner; - demonstrate/model and work alongside children; - help children to see links in their learning; - support and encourage; - encourage children to be problem solvers, problem setters and investigators; - re-direct play if necessary; - help children to learn how to negotiate and resolve conflict; - observe and assess learning; - record judgements and plan for next steps in learning; - provide feedback to child/other adult/parents; and - ensure the environment is safe and secure and that safeguarding and welfare requirements are in place.
+These include: - o all staff to have a satisfactory DBS check; - o all staff to receive regular Child Protection / Safeguarding training; - o all staff to observe parental permission regarding taking photographs of children in the school setting; - o all photographs of children enjoying activities to be taken with official school cameras only and staff are not permitted to use personal mobile phones to take photographs.

-These include:

-- All staff to have a satisfactory DBS check - All staff to receive regular Child Protection / Safeguarding Training - All staff to observe parental permission regarding taking photographs of children in the school setting - -All photographs of children enjoying activities to be taken with official school cameras only and staff are not permitted to use personal mobile phones to take photographs.

-Children learning EAL
+7 Children Learning EAL